This is the multi-page printable view of this section. Click here to print.

 String pattern using regular expressions

-You can search for matching patterns in log events using a regex string pattern wrapped with %(percentage) at the beginning and end of the regex.
-Below is an example of a pattern that searches all log events composed of the ERROR keyword.
-Please refer to the Available Regex Syntax.
+You can search for matching patterns in log events using a regex string pattern wrapped with %(percentage) at the beginning and end.
+Below is an example pattern that retrieves all log events containing the ERROR keyword.
+Please refer to Available regex syntax.

 %ERROR%

-The above pattern matches log event messages like the following.
+The above pattern matches log event messages like the ones below.

-Below is an example of a log event message, and you can see the log events that match according to various string pattern classifications.
+It is a string pattern for searching strings in log events that are not in formats such as JSON.
+Below is an example of a log event message, and you can view log events that match various string pattern classifications.

 • ERROR CODE 400 BAD REQUEST